Exceptional Evaluation, Treatment and Care for Living Kidney Donors

 Once you have been approved as a donor, your care team will work with you and your kidney recipient to arrange the surgeries.
 This is usually scheduled four to six weeks in advance.

 In the operating room, you will receive general anesthesia and be set up for an IV.
-During your minimally invasive surgery, your doctor will make four very small abdominal incisions to operate thin tools and a camera.
 In the recovery room, your nurses will give you pain medication to ease any discomfort you may experience.

 After surgery, you may be discharged from the hospital the next day.
 You will have lifting restrictions for about six weeks, and you should be able to return to most other activities four to six weeks after surgery.
 You likely will be given clearance to drive in about two weeks.